Happy World Health Day!

 Add 1/2 cup each of minced onion, celery, sweet red bell pepper, 1 clove minced garlic and 1 bay leaf and saute over low heat until veggies are soft and translucent (3 minutes).

-Add 1 cup beer and bring to boil, simmer for just a few minutes.
+Add 1 cup beer, or water and bring to boil, simmer for just a few minutes.

 Add 1 pound ground chicken and continue simmering until chicken is cooked.